 Employers are demanding soft skills from job applicants.
 LinkedIn’s 2019 Global Talent Trends report revealed that 91 percent of talented professionals agree that soft skills are important to the future of recruiting.

 Soft skills influence complex issues in an organization.
-Interpersonal skills, clear communication, business presentation, and the ability to effectively tell a linear story are just as important as being able to offer effective accounting strategies.
+Interpersonal skills, clear, effective communication, business presentation, and the ability to effectively tell a linear story are just as important as being able to offer effective accounting strategies.

 Top 10 Soft Skills MBA Candidates Should Consider